epfl-lara/stainless/core/src/sphinx/genc.rst

   * - ``UInt64`` (64-bit integer)
     - ``uint64_t``

-Additionally, GenC has a partial support for character and string literals made of ASCII characters only but it has no API to manipulate strings at the moment:
+Additionally, GenC has partial support for character and string literals made of ASCII characters only but it has no API to manipulate strings at the moment:
 ``Char`` is mapped to ``char`` and ``String`` is mapped to ``char*``.